mbland/elistman/README.md

 1. An HTTP request from the API Gateway comes in, containing the email address of a potential subscriber.
 1. Validate the email address.
-   1. Parse the name as closely as possible to [RFC 5322 Section 3.2.3][].
+   1. Parse the name as closely as possible to [RFC 5322 Section 3.2.3][] via [net/mail.ParseAddress][].
    1. Reject any common aliases, like "no-reply" or "postmaster."
-   1. Check the MX record of the host, or find an A or AAAA record that accepts connections on port 587 or 2525.
+   1. Check the MX records of the host by:
+      1. Doing a reverse lookup on each mail host's IP addresses.
+      1. Looking up the IP addresses of the hosts returned by the reverse lookup.
+      1. Confirming at least one reverse lookup host IP address matches a mail host IP address.
    1. If it fails validation, return the `INVALID` page.
 1. Look for an existing DynamoDB record for the email address.
    1. If it exists and `SubscriberStatus` is `Verified`, return the